DivyaTak04/SayHi/README.md

-# CHAT APPLICATION - SAYHI
-"COMPANY": CODTECH IT SOLUTIONS

-"NAME": DIVYA TAK

-"INTERN ID": CT08DN804

-"DOMAIN": FULL STACK DEVELOPMENT

-"DURATION": 8 WEEK

-"MENTOR": NEELA SANTOSH

-# SayHi 💬
+# SayHi 💬 - CHAT APPLICATION

 **SayHi** is a real-time chat application built during my full-stack web development internship.
 It allows users to chat instantly, with features like emojis, message timestamps, typing indicators, and dark mode support.